Exact answer: 30 minutes

 Take a screwdriver and a measuring tape, and mark the 6-inch spot on the screwdriver with nail polish or paint.
 Poke the screwdriver into the soil every 15 minutes to check how deep the water has moved to see how long it will take to soak the soil.

-Once the soil has been wet to the 6-inch mark, mark the time—this is how long you’ll need to water your grass each time from now on.
+Once the soil has been wet to the 6-inch mark, mark the time—this is how long you’ll need to water your grass each time.
 Use this handy trick to determine whether or not you need to water your plants: You should water if you can’t easily stick a screwdriver 6 inches into the soil.

 The grasses are the most important ecosystem habitat on the planet.
-Modernization has wrecked everything, and the clean air that humanity used to breathe is now the most polluted.
-The rivers, which were once incredibly attractive, are now drained of wastewater and debris.
+Modernization has wrecked everything, and the clean air that humanity breathes is now the most polluted.
+The rivers, once incredibly attractive, are now drained of wastewater and debris.
 The forest, which once housed wild animals, is now used for human industrial purposes.